 After having served as a volunteer on many Town committees and fighting for his community in an unofficial capacity, in 2005 Ed realized that he could better fix government from the inside, and decided to run for the County Legislature.
 With pundits calling it an “against all odds” effort, he shocks the political system with a victory over the incumbent by 54%-46% margin, despite running as a Republican in a 3-1 Democrat district in New City & Haverstraw.
 Ed’s tireless efforts fighting for public safety, fiscal responsibility, and a common sense approach to government led to his reelection over a former County legislator by nearly a 2-1 margin in 2007 and further reelection in 2011, a clear endorsement of his tireless efforts to actively represent his district and his fight for more responsible fiscal policy, having voted against every single one of the many irresponsible budgets proposed since 2008, while proposing what would prove to be prescient budgetary suggestions of his own.
 Running on the Republican and Preserve Rockland lines, he was elected Rockland’s third County Executive with 52% of the vote to his opponent’s 46% in 2013, in an election that saw historically high voter turnout.

 Ed’s family life has been the source of much pride.
 He has been married to his wife, the former Jean Matranga, for over 30 years.
 Jean was born in the Bronx and currently works as a Teaching Assistant at Laurel Plains Elementary School in New City, having served as President of the Little Tor Elementary PTA, co-president of the Clarkstown North Football Fourth Quarter Club, and been honored as a Lifetime Member of the PTA.
 Ed and Jean are the proud parents to two sons.
 His eldest son Chris is a graduate of Clarkstown North, SUNY Rockland, Yale University, and Columbia Business School.
 He also served for four years in the US Army as an Airborne Ranger Infantry Officer, including a combined 15 months in Afghanistan and Iraq, leaving the service as a Captain and completing his MBA.
-He now works in the private sector in New York while living in New City.
+He now a vice president for a financial sector firm in New York City and resides in Palisades.
 His younger son Mike is a graduate of Clarkstown North and Iona College, where he was a Division #1 scholar athlete and the starting Tight End for their 2007 MAAC Championship football team.
-He too joined the US Army after graduation to train to become a Special Forces Medical Sergeant, continuing that service today in pursuit of his Green Beret at Fort Bragg, NC.
-Ed and Jean have one grandson, Christopher, Jr., affectionately known as “CJ,” who turned four this past summer.
+He too joined the US Army after graduation, and presently is a sergeant assigned to the 7th group in Florida.
+Ed and Jean have one grandson, Christopher, Jr., affectionately known as “CJ,” who turned five this past summer.